 Columbia protester arrest ignites free speech tug-of-war

-The college campus tumult over Israel’s war in Gaza has collided with the nation’s immigration debate.
+The college campus tumult over Israel’s war in Gaza has collided with the United States’ immigration debate.

 The Trump administration’s framing of its detention of a Palestinian student activist as a defense against rising antisemitism is a move that launches, in effect, a new round of free speech tug-of-war.

-Nearly a week after immigration officials arrested Mahmoud Khalil, a green card holder living in New York, there are still no formal charges against him outside of immigration court.
+Nearly a week after immigration officials arrested Mahmoud Khalil, a green-card holder living in New York, there are still no formal charges against him outside of immigration court.
 President Donald Trump has called the Palestinian activist a “Radical Foreign Pro-Hamas Student” and “the first arrest of many to come.”

 Why We Wrote This